 Other than one’s comfortable retirement, the most challenging financial objective is often accumulating the monies necessary to ensure the education of a child/children.
 Unfortunately, and all too often, discussion between advisors and clients center on the type of account that should be utilized – 529 Plan, UTMA, UGMA 2503 c trust etc.

-Truth be told, the most prudent step, initially, is becoming familiar with the different paths (Community Colleges, Vocational/Technical Schools, Major Colleges and Universities) that can be used in the pursuit of a higher education – areas of recognition, tuition expenses, residential accommodations, academic requirements for acceptance, financial assistance programs, etc.).
-After all, doing so, will result in a “short list” of school whose characteristics are aligned with the interest (s) of the student and the financial resources the family can dedicate to the education of the child/children.
+Truth be told, the most prudent step, initially, is becoming familiar with the different paths (Community Colleges, Vocational/Technical Schools, Major Colleges and Universities) that can be used in the pursuit of a higher education – areas of recognition, tuition expenses, residential accommodations, academic requirements for acceptance, financial assistance programs, etc. After all, doing so, will result in a “short list” of schools whose characteristics are aligned with the interest (s) of the student and the financial resources the family can dedicate to the education of the child/children.

 This is especially important when a family might be seeking to educate “multiples” (twins, triplets, etc.).
 However, all too often parents “reverse engineer college” waiting to learn where their child/children have been accepted and then figuring it (how to address tuition expense, etc.) out.